Villamar Municipality

-Coat of arms of the municipality of Villamar, Michoacán, Mexico.

 Villamar is a municipality in the Mexican state of Michoacán.

 Political entity

 The municipality is located in the northwest of the state, 189 kilometres from the state capital of Morelia.
 It has a territory of 352.39 square kilometers, bordering the municipalities of Venustiano Carranza and Pajacuarán on the north, on the east with Tangamandapio, Las Zarquillas, and Chavinda, on the south with Tingüindín and Tocumbo, and on the east with Cotija, Jiquilpan and Sahuayo.
 Villamar has six principal communities: Villamar, Emiliano Zapata, El Platanal, Jaripo, Cerrito Colorado and San Antonio Guaracha.
 The municipality has a population of 8129 people.
 The main economic activities of the municipality include farming and ranching.

 Geography

 It has an average height of 1,540 meters above sea level, notable elevations include the Trans-Mexican Volcanic Belt and hills Cerro Grande and Cerro Blanco.

 Hydrography

 Its hydrography is constituted by the Liebre creek, the San Antonio Guaracha lake, La Alberca(salted lake), cold water springs and a thermal water spring.